 Description: Explains the concept of Risk, the reward for bearing the risk and different types of return of Investments

-Concept Title: Risk & Reward
+Concept Title: Risk and Reward

 Definition: Establishes the relationship between risk and reward